Why Is My Dog Or Cat Itching & Scratching?

 Approximately one in twenty of my clients elected to undergo skin testing and desensitization of their pets.
 This figure differs from practice to practice.
 The desensitization procedure can take a bit over a year to show good results.
 Dermatologists argue for the procedure pointing out, correctly so, that even if desensitization does not cure the pets, it may lower the dose of corticosteroids they require later in the disease.
 Skin testing also identifies the allergens and perhaps some of them can be avoided or eliminated from your pet’s environment.
 The procedure is quite costly, and requires a life-long commitment to frequent injections.
 (Most owners learn to give these injections themselves.)

-The introduction by Zoetis of Cytopoint® (lokivetmab) in 2016.
-The UMA approved it one year later. revolutionized the treatment of canine allergies.
-The Cytopoint molecule is engineered for use in dogs.
-So it is ineffective in cats.
-Read about Cytopont® here and another Zoetis product, Apoquel® here.
-Another drug, Atopica® (cyclosporin) will also halt itching – but potentially at health great costs.
-Read about Atopica® here.
+The FDA approved another Zoetis product, Cytopoint® ( lokivetmab ) , for use in dogs in 2016.
+The UMA approved the drug one year later.
+Cytopoint® has revolutionized the treatment of canine allergies.
+The Cytopoint molecule is engineered specifically for use in dogs.
+It is ineffective in cats.
+Read all about Cytopoint® here .

 Medicated shampoos are quite soothing to inflamed skin and lessen itching.
 Some veterinarians begin by dispensing clear tar preparations such as lye tar shampoos.
 When these are not adequate, they may dispense selenium sulfide or benzyl peroxide shampoos.
 Benzyl peroxide is quite effective in eliminating secondary bacterial infections when they are part of the problem.
 Some pets are helped by oatmeal and antihistamine shampoos.
 With all these products, I usually suggest that the skin be first be cleansed with soapless soaps and then the medicated product massaged in and allowed a long contact period with the skin – the longer the better.
 Weekly shampooing along with flea control is often sufficient for a number of years or forever – even when the pet has a confirmed allergy.
 There are pets that cannot tolerate weekly bathing as it dries out their skin too much.
 Use of a skin conditioning rinse often helps in those cases.
 Use temperate, not hot water, when you bath your pets.